-ASL's Individualized Assessment and Response Team Mission, Purpose, and Responsibilities violence by making appropriate referrals to law enforcement or mental health professionals; and 4.) coordinate information and develop support plans for people of concern.
+ASL's Individualized Assessment and Response Team Mission, Purpose, and Responsibilities

 General campus safety and security at Appalachian School of Law ("ASL") is a shared responsibility.
 The best protection against violence or crimes is an informed and alert campus community.
 The prevention of violence on campus depends largely upon information provided by the campus community, which includes students, employees and visitors (a "Referral").